Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 2. You can compare genomes holistically to get a sense of how they are functionally different (e.g. nutrient sources they can utilize/environments they can grow in)
 3. When evaluating the differences between pairs of genomes or sets of genomes (e.g. differences in gene content, gene expression, etc.), you can get a quick sense of the overall functional differences, which can lead to more focused and data-driven hypotheses

-To get richer annotation of our genome we will apply a tool called Eggnog mapper.
+To get richer annotation of our genomes we will apply a tool called Eggnog mapper.
 Eggnog mapper leverages a database of curated sequences (the Eggnog database), and applies an algorithm to map inputted genes to the most likely evolutionary counterpart (i.e. it's [ortholog](https://www.nature.com/articles/nrg3456)).
 There is a wide array of annotations that are provided, but three of special importance are [Gene Ontology](https://www.nature.com/articles/nrg3456) (GO), [KEGG](https://www.genome.jp/kegg/) and [Clusters of Orthologous Genes](https://www.ncbi.nlm.nih.gov/research/cog-project/)(COG)annotation.
 GO is an ontology scheme that assigned each gene to a biological process, molecular function and cellular component.
 One powerful aspect of GO is that it is hierarchical, such that you can categorize the role of genes at different levels (e.g. metabolism -> central carbon metabolism -> glycolysis).
 KEGG has a multitude of useful databases, but the most commonly used are it's pathway maps, which group genes into biochemical pathways and signalling cascades.

 The primary output file created by Eggnog mapper is a tab-delimited file with an extension `.emapper.annotations` providing different annotations for each gene.
 If you examine the file using less you will notice that the first three lines are comments, and the fourth line is a set of column headers.
 In order to explore specific annotations with Unix commands it would be super useful to know which annotations are on which columns.